-Dr. Edward Libby is a hematologist at the Seattle Cancer Care Alliance and the University of Washington.
+Dr. Libby is a hematologist at the Seattle Cancer Care Alliance and the University of Washington.
 His practice and research focus are in clinical trials for patients with multiple myeloma, Waldenström macroglobulinemia and amyloidosis.

 Get to know your patient and their family.
 Listen, listen, and then listen some more to what your patient has to say.
 We are taking this journey together.
 Focus on being there for your patients.
 Humility is key.

 Thomas Merton wrote… "Pride makes us artificial and humility makes us real."

 Amyloidosis, Waldenström macroglobulinemia, multiple myeloma, plasmacytoma, POEMS syndrome, plasma cell leukemia, smoldering myeloma and Castleman disease.

 - Associate Professor, Medical Oncology Division, University of Washington School of Medicine